:quality(80))

 They will train your employees

 Whether it’s hosting a cybersecurity 101 course, a routine refresher, or a briefing on how to use new software or hardware, a good managed IT team will be available to support your team with education and information.
+Training improves the end user experience and helps your business stay secure.
 Sometimes that looks like scheduled Zoom meetings and other times they just need to be available for quick questions by email, phone, or a ticketing system.
+Whether through live sessions or service desk support, ongoing education empowers employees and improves operational efficiency.

 Remember, if your employees are slowed down by anything from a technical glitch to a lack of knowledge, there will be a cost on the back end.
 Managed IT should be just as available for support as an in-house IT team.